Bunda de Fora

-Bunda de Fora is a sport climbing route located in Acephale, Alberta, Canada.
-At a climbing grade of 9a (5.14d), it is one of the most difficult climbs in North America and one of Canada's hardest sport climbs.
+Bunda de Fora is a circa 35 m sport climbing route on an overhanging limestone cliff located in Acephale, Alberta, Canada.
+At the time of its first free ascent in 2006, its grade of made it one of the most difficult sport climbing routes in North America and one of Canada's hardest sport climbs.

 History

 Bunda de Fora was first bolted by Ryan Johnstone; however, it remained unclimbed for a number of years until Lev Pinter established the first ascent in 2006.
 Unsure of the grade, Pinter proposed a grade of 5.14c.
 Repeat ascentionists have since upgraded the climb to 5.14d.